OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

 ###`float: left;` vs `display:inline-block;` for layout positioning
 ***

-There are a myriad of reasons why it is preferable to use Inline-block instead of Float but the main reason is: your code will be viewed by others and modified by others.
-Float is very fragile, in that when you or somebody else attempts to add something **later on**, the entire pages layout can break when adding a single element that isn't in the "float spam".
-Several Floats on a single page can make it very difficult for others to use your code.
-Very difficult.
+There are a myriad of reasons why it is preferable to use `inline-block` instead of `float` but the main reason is: your code will be viewed by others and modified by others. `float` is very fragile, in that when you or somebody else attempts to add something **later on**, the entire pages layout can break when adding a single element that isn't in the "float spam", or if a `clearfix` is forgotten.
+Simply: it's more error prone and harder to maintain.
+Several `float`'s on a single page can make it very difficult for others to use your code.

-`display: inline-block;` quite literally accomplishes absolutely everything that `float: left;` accomplishes, **without** the entire page layout being "fragile" (breakable by a single new thing being added).
+`display: inline-block;` quite literally accomplishes **absolutely everything that** `float: left;` **accomplishes**, **without** the entire page layout being "fragile" (breakable by a single new thing being added or forgotten).

 BAD: `<div style="float: left;"></div>`

 GOOD: `<div style="display: inline-block;"></div>`

-You may also need to use "vertical-align:top;" in order to get the desired result in some cases.
+You may also need to use `vertical-align:top;` in order to get the desired result in some cases.

-**Exception:** If you need something to be on the right side of the screen, you may need float: right in order for it to be pressed against your outer boundaries.
-Float is for exactly this: floating BLOCK or INLINE-BLOCK elements **around** a floated element (like an image with a paragraph wrapped around it, newspaper style).
-This is more or less the only time you will need float.
+**Exception:** If you need something to be on the right side of the screen, you may need `float: right;` in order for it to be pressed against your outer boundaries. `float` is for exactly this: **floating** (having other elements "wrap around") an element (like an image with a paragraph wrapped around it, newspaper style).
+This is more or less the only time you will need `float`.

 ###Never use inline styling
 ***

 This can also make it hard for others to read what your code is doing.
-There is always a way to address a css issue with a corresponding class rather than an inline style.
+There is always a way to address a css issue with a corresponding class/id/specificity rather than an inline style.
 Even if you think its only a small deal, it should be avoided at all costs.

 ###Never use `!important`
 ***